Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 Enhances Bench Press Lockout—The lockout phase of the bench press is heavily dependent on the triceps for elbow extension.
 Stronger triceps will improve the overall bench press lockout, particularly for powerlifters.

 Helps Correct Elbow Flaring—Many lifters tend to struggle with elbow flaring in their bench press due to a failure to engage their triceps, and rather focus on their shoulders.
-Close grip bench press alternatives such as the close grip smith machine press and close grip pin press remedies this, teaching lifters to recruit more of their triceps than shoulders in the bench press—a main cause of elbow flaring.
+Close grip smith machine press and close grip pin press remedies teach lifters to recruit more of their triceps than shoulders in the bench press—a main cause of elbow flaring.

 Activates the Upper Chest—A little known benefit of the CG bench press and alternatives such as the close grip dumbbell bench press is that they activate the upper chest muscles.
-Studies have shown that the clavicular head of the pecs which is located by the shoulders and collar bone, receive an increased engagement in these movements.7
+Studies have shown that the clavicular head of the pecs which is located by the shoulders and collar bone, receive an increased engagement in these movements.12

-Convenient and Time Saving Exercise—The close grip bench press alternatives such as the close grip pin press and conventional bench press share the same equipment and it is therefore easy and efficient to transition between the two.
+Convenient and Time Saving Exercise—The alternatives to the close grip bench press such as the close grip pin press and conventional bench press share the same equipment and it is therefore easy and efficient to transition between the two.
 Those looking to save time at the gym can take advantage of this.

 However, including both the close grip bench press and these alternatives into a workout routine can help any lifter get into this elite club by building triceps that are critical to a successful bench press.